umee-network/docs/docs/overview/risk-parameters/README.md

 ### reserve_factor

-The"reserve_factor" is a parameter that determines what portion of the interest earned from lending a token goes into Umee’s reserves.
+The"reserve_factor" is a parameter that determines what portion of the interest earned from lending a token goes into UX’s reserves.
 The reserve is used as an insurance fund to compensate lenders if bad debt ever occurs.
-It's an important factor in ensuring the stability and sustainability of the Umee lending platform over time.
+It's an important factor in ensuring the stability and sustainability of the UX platform over time.

 ### collateral_weight

 The parameter "collateral_weight" determines the proportion of an asset's total value that can be used to borrow assets.
 This parameter measures how much borrowing power an asset can provide when used as collateral.
-Not all assets are listed as collateral assets on Umee.
+Not all assets are listed as collateral assets on UX.

 ### liquidation_threshold